 What should I serve with Buffalo Cauliflower Dip?

-There are so many great options to go with this dip whether you are serving it at a Super Bowl Party or any party.
+There are so many great options to go with this dip whether you are serving it at a Super Bowl Party or just upping your game at home.
 Some of my favorite other party dishes are:

 - Charred Tomatillo and Red Onion Guacamole